nmraz/spidir/README.md

 # Spidir

-WIP JIT library written in Rust with the following goals:
+A (WIP) JIT library written in Rust for use on freestanding targets.

+Design tenets:

 - Embeddability: Spidir is completely freestanding and requires only a memory allocator
-- Simple C API: The intended way to embed/consume Spidir, though the unstable internal Rust APIs can be used as well
+- Simple C API: The API should feel natural to use directly in C code and is the intended way to consume Spidir
 - Reasonable optimization quality: Higher-level language runtimes using Spidir as a backend should eventually be able to expect decent codegen

 Spidir was originally created for use in [TomatoDotNet](https://github.com/TomatOrg/TomatoDotNet/), so feature development is guided primarily by the needs of that project.

 ## Using Spidir

+There are two ways to link against Spidir in C code:

+1. Using the `c-api` crate to build `libspidir.a` and implementing the platform API declared in `<spidir/platform.h>`.
+This method is most suitable for bare-metal users that don't want to link against any other Rust code.

+2. Creating a "glue" Rust crate that depends on the lower-level `bindings` crate and making sure the Rust allocation/panic hooks are implemented.
+This method is better for users that need to link against other Rust code or use the hosted Rust standard library.

-See the `c-api-tests` directory for example programs embedding the C API.
+See the `c-api-tests` directory for programs using the former method.

 All important functionality is exposed via the CLI binary `spidirtool`, which can be used to: